Harry-Maddock/my-first-repo/readme.md

-Project name
+# Project Name
-: my first git
+my first git

-Project description
+# Project Description
-: this is a text to experiment with github
+this is a text to experiment with GitHub

-Install: instruction
+# Install Instructions
-: after downloading the file, run npm init
+After downloading the file, run `npm init`.

-Run instructions
+# Run Instructions
-: type `node index.js` in the console
+Type `node index.js` in the console.

 | week   | content        |
 | :---   |      ---:      |
 | 1      | Basic java     |